technosf/RuneAudio/coverarts/README.md

 ### Albums with `*.wav` files
 - Default MPD cannot read **albumartist** data which will fallback to **artist** instead.
 - To avoid duplicates in the same albums, only 1 thumbnail will be created for each directory.
+- To avoid overwrite:
-- To avoid overwrite, different albums, with `*.wav` files, must have unique album names.
+	- Different albums must have different album names.
+	- Different albums must be in different directories.